The Definition Problem

 The Honest Bottom Line

 Giftedness as measured by high IQ is a real, meaningful, and educationally relevant attribute.
 The IQ threshold captures something genuine.
-What it does not capture is the full range of exceptional human cognitive ability, and the label itself is less important than the educational response it should trigger: appropriate challenge, asynchronous development support, and an environment that treats high ability as a starting point rather than an achievement.
+What it does not capture is the full range of exceptional human cognitive ability, and the label itself is less important than the educational response it should trigger: appropriate challenge, support for uneven development, and an environment that treats high ability as a starting point rather than an achievement.

 Curious where you actually rank?